commercetools/commercetools-sync-java/docs/usage/PRODUCT_SYNC.md

 #### Prerequisites
 1. Create a `sphereClient`:
-Use the `ClientConfigurationUtils#createClient` util which applies the best practices for `SphereClient` creation.
+Use the [ClientConfigurationUtils](https://github.com/commercetools/commercetools-sync-java/blob/2.3.0/src/main/java/com/commercetools/sync/commons/utils/ClientConfigurationUtils.java#L45) which apply the best practices for `SphereClient` creation.
 If you have custom requirements for the sphere client creation, have a look into the [Important Usage Tips](IMPORTANT_USAGE_TIPS.md).

 2. The sync expects a list of `ProductDraft`s that have their `key` fields set to be matched with